 UNBUILT 4 - A 'Mannerist' Revision of 'Style'

-This project involved complete renovation of an existing two-story structure, and a major addition.
-Originally a duplex. unit with identical floor plans, it had previously been converted to a single residence with severe circulation and privacy problems for its present owners, a family of five; a one-story addition to the rear and a small garage were to be removed.·
+This project involved complete renovation of an existing two-story structure, and adding a major addition.
+Originally a duplex house with identical floor plans, it had been previously converted to a single residence with severe circulation and privacy problems for its present owners, a family of five; a one-story addition to the rear and a small garage were to be removed.

-The major program requirements were: additional and better-zoned adult social areas, progressing from formal spaces on street-side, to informal at the rear; new breakfast room and renovated kitchen; pool and patio with access from the street; addition to a master suite, integrated garage, and provision of maid's quarters with expanded children's bedrooms and baths.
+The major program requirements were: additional and better-zoned adult social areas, progressing from formal spaces on street-side, to informal at the rear; new breakfast room and renovated kitchen; pool and patio with access from the street; addition of a Master Suite, integrated garage, and provision of maid's quarters with expanded children's bedrooms and baths.

 'CLICK' on images for Caption and to review in Sequence.

 Roof geometry demands a rigor within its own rules.